Blog

 Grid Builder Transition Controls for Normal and Hover zones

-Settings, Transition Controls and Preview mode of Grid Builder
+Settings, Transition Controls, and Preview mode of Grid Builder

 Post Grid vs Masonry Post Grid

-Grid Builder allows you create both types of grid item templates – regular and masonry.
+Grid Builder allows you to create both types of grid item templates – regular and masonry.
 The main difference between regular type and masonry is that masonry uses original image and content properties when displayed on your page via grid content elements.

 Post grid on the left and Masonry post grid on the right